MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 When processing such an alternative, clients SHOULD present the hostname given in the `sni` parameter in the SNI extension during the TLS handshake.
 If the hostname given is an empty string, clients SHOULD omit the SNI extension from the TLS handshake.
+The server MUST return a valid certificate which covers at least one of the following:

+- The hostname indicated in the SNI extension
-The server MUST return a valid certificate which includes either this hostname or the hostname of the origin that published the alternative service.
-The client MUST validate the certificate in the handshake for authenticity according to {{!RFC2818}} and ensure that it is valid for at least one of these two names.
+- The hostname of the origin that published the alternative
+- The hostname used for connecting to the alternative

+The client MUST validate the certificate in the handshake for authenticity according to {{!RFC2818}} and ensure that it is valid for at least one of these names.

 If the certificate is not valid for the origin's hostname, the client MUST NOT make requests to any origin corresponding to this certificate.